-38.1.1 A disqualifying foul is any flagrant unsportsmanlike action by players, substitutes, head coaches, assistant coaches, excluded players and accompanying delegation members.

-38.1.2 A head coach who has received a disqualifying foul shall be replaced by the first assistant coach as entered on the scoresheet.
-If no first assistant coach is entered on the scoresheet, he/she shall be replaced by the captain (CAP).
+- 38.1.1 A disqualifying foul is any flagrant unsportsmanlike action by players, substitutes, head coaches, assistant coaches, excluded players and accompanying delegation members. - 38.1.2 A head coach who has received a disqualifying foul shall be replaced by the first assistant coach as entered on the scoresheet.
+If no first assistant coach is entered on the scoresheet, the captain (CAP) shall replace the head coach.